cloud-gov/cg-site/content/docs/services/cdn-route.md

 Last Operation
 Status: create in progress
-Message: Provisioning in progress; CNAME domain "my.domain.gov" to "d3kajwa62y9xrp.cloudfront.net."
+Message: Provisioning in progress; CNAME domain "my.example.gov" to "d3kajwa62y9xrp.cloudfront.net."
 ```

-In this case, you need to create a CNAME record in your DNS server pointing `my.domain.gov` to `d3kajwa62y9xrp.cloudfront.net.`.
+In this case, you need to create a CNAME record in your DNS server pointing `my.example.gov` to `d3kajwa62y9xrp.cloudfront.net.`.

 After the record is created, wait up to 30 minutes for the CloudFront distribution to be provisioned and the DNS changes to propagate.
 Then visit your custom domain and see whether you have a valid certificate (in other words, that visiting your site in a modern browser doesn't give you a certificate warning).